precice/tutorials/partitioned-heat-conduction/README.md

 You can either couple a solver with itself or different solvers with each other.
 In any case you will need to have preCICE and the python bindings installed on your system.

 * FEniCS.
 Install [FEniCS](https://fenicsproject.org/download/) and the [FEniCS-adapter](https://github.com/precice/fenics-adapter).
 The code is largely based on this [fenics-tutorial](https://github.com/hplgit/fenics-tutorial/blob/master/pub/python/vol1/ft03_heat.py) from [1].
-In `fenics-solver`, You can find alternative version of the solver that offering higher-order time-stepping schemes: `heatHigherOrder.py` offers higher-order implicit Runge Kutta schemes [4] and `heat_pySDC.py` spectral deferred correction methods and pySDC [5].
+In `fenics-solver`, You can find alternative versions of the solver, offering higher-order time-stepping schemes: `heatHigherOrder.py` offers higher-order implicit Runge Kutta schemes [4], and `heat_pySDC.py` offers spectral deferred correction methods and pySDC [5].

 * Nutils.
 Install [Nutils](https://nutils.org/install-nutils.html).